StevisonLab/genotypeR/inst/SequenomMarkers_v2/pop_sample/README.md

-# Genotype Markers With Two Samples
+# Genotype Markers With Pop Sample

 The VCF file must be unzipped before beginning this pipeline.
 `````shell